Hoyasumii/bee-movie/README.md

 Out there.
 Oh, no!
 I have to, before I go to work for the rest of my life.
 You're gonna die!
 You're crazy!
-H
+He